saithasai/Awesome_chocolates-SQL_project/README.md

 20) How many times we shipped more than 1,000 boxes in each month?
 21) Did we ship at least one box of ‘After Nines’ to ‘New Zealand’ on all the months?
 22) India or Australia?
 Who buys more chocolate boxes on a monthly basis?

+### Findings
+- More number of products sold in Canada (1293)and least in USA(1242)
+- The most customers needed the product named "After Nines"(60324)
+- More sales on January and less in November
+- There is a total of 12,32,947 customers in which $53,218,646 revenue earned
+- Most revenue made from Almond choco
+- Boxes count ranging from 335 to 355
+- Gunar Cockshoot is the person who sold more number of products
+- Most revenue made when the products are sold by Wilone O'Kielt